 I got the Moog 3C system in 1994 from a guy called Martin Newcome.
 He had recently set up a place called The Museum of Synthesiser Technology and as a result he had a lot of contacts in the synth world, and in particular the American dealers.
 I asked him if he could source a Moog system and he obliged, but it meant that I didn’t find out its provenance.
 It’s a pretty early system from around 1968, and it’s got the nice early oscillators.

 You’ve mentioned in the album biog that only the synth mentioned in the title was used on its corresponding track.
 But with the EMS VCS3 one, you used the delay section of an EMS Polysynthi.
-Vince Clarke once declared the Polysynthi “the worst sounding synth ever made”.
-Now I’m no expert but I’ve tried using one and I think it sounds horrible… what’s your take on it?
+Vince Clarke once declared the Polysynthi as “the worst sounding synth ever made”.
+Now I’m no expert but I have tried using one and I think it sounds horrible as well… what’s your take on it?

 For example it’s the only synth I can think of with a voltage controlled analogue delay built in to the audio path.
 Generally speaking, I say the more quirks an instrument has the better, otherwise all electronic music would sound the same!